Accessible Information Standard

 If you do not speak English as your first language we can help you to get the information you need in your language.

-If you, or someone who can speak for you, call us, we can arrange for an interpreter to be present either via the telephone or face to face.
+If you, or someone who can speak for you, contacts us, we can arrange for an interpreter to be present.
+This is either by video, telephone or face to face.

-In line with patient confidentially everything you tell your interpreter is completely confidential.
+In line with patient confidentiality and GDPR regulations, everything you share with your interpreter is treated in strict confidence.
+No calls are recorded.

 Information requirements